Skip to content

 About Household Goods

 Household Goods, Inc. is a 501(c)(3) nonprofit organization located in Acton, MA that provides donated furniture and household items to individuals and families in need.
-The organization has been serving the community for over 30 years and has helped thousands of people make a home.
+The organization has been serving the community for 35 years and has helped thousands of people make a house a home.
 Learn more at householdgoods.org and follow on Facebook, Instagram, and LinkedIn.

 Thank you!